Eastern ribbonsnake © Joe Crowley

 Habitat

-View an interactive map of the known ranges of eastern ribbonsnakes in Ontario.
+View an interactive map of the known ranges of northern ribbonsnakes in Ontario.

 Biology

-Eastern ribbonsnakes breed in the spring after emerging from hibernation.
+Northern ribbonsnakes breed in the spring after emerging from hibernation.
 As in all members of the genus Thamnophis, females do not lay eggs but give birth to live young.
-Females produce from three to 26 young, although five to 12 is more common.
-The young are 18 to 23 centimetres long at birth and reach maturity in two to three years.
+Females produce five to 21 young, and young reach maturity in two to three years.

 Threats and Trends